Skip to content

 Of course next to truly cool colors, Clary Sage will look warm.
 I would be very hesitant to pair Clary Sage with any cool grays in particular.

-Let’s go inside to take a look at Clary Sage on the wall.
+Let’s go inside to take a look at Clary Sage on the walls.

 In this simple nursery, Clary Sage lends a soothing pop of color to the other natural tones.